davepinch/pinchy.cc/collections/_fragments/and-i-think-you-need-to-have-a-conversation-with-god.md

 ---
-title: "And I think you need to have a conversation with God."
+title: "and I think you need to have a conversation with God."
 date: 2018-05-16
 tags:
   - Fragment